 A Group II offense includes acts of misconduct of a more serious and/or repeat nature that require formal disciplinary action.
 This level is appropriate for offenses that significantly impact business operations and/or constitute neglect of duty, insubordination, the abuse of state resources, violations of policies, procedures, or laws.
-A Group II Written Notice may include suspension of up to 10 workdays.
+A single Group II Written Notice may include suspension of up to 10 workdays.
+A second Group II offense normally results in discharge.
 Agency Exh.
-4.
+9.